grantnathanielbrown/Trumpproval/README.md

 - Dynamic statement With values that update based on the brush/date selection
 ### TO DO

+- Fix pcc

+- Allow users to download the datasets

 - Label x and y axis, might have to post on GitHub/StackOverflow about the type error

 - Add major events during the trump presidency, or allow users to add the events as tooltips themselves